Chicken Pulao Recipe

 You can make this pulao with lamb or mutton too.
 Allow for longer cooking time before adding the rice.

-Roast and grind spices for garam masala powder.
+Roast and grind spices for garam masala.
 Store in airtight container.

 Pound fennel seeds in a mortar and pestle for this recipe.

-Cooking rice in pulao is trial and error to get it just right.
+Cooking rice in pulao is trial and error depending on the qulaity of basmati rice.